cassnadra/enccountergen/readme.txt

 folder will contain all the files for your encounter counter animation as well as a prepared zip you can import as a mod.

+includes automatic gif cropping/scaling, as well as speedup/slowdown. also supports normal image types